MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 9. Enter or select the Site ID from which the items on the order will be sold.
 The site ID is used to allocate items from inventory and might be used to calculate taxes.

->   If you’re using multiple bins and you change the Site ID after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.
+    If you’re using multiple bins and you change the Site ID after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.

 10. Enter or select a Currency ID.
 If the customer record has a currency ID assigned to it, the customer’s currency ID will appear as the default entry.
 Use the Currency ID expansion button to open the Exchange Rate Entry window, where you can change the Rate Type ID or the exchange rate.
 For information about how exchange rates affect the transaction, see *Chapter 8,**“Multicurrency transactions.”*

 11. Enter or select item numbers, units of measure, and item quantities for the order.
 To view additional lines of information for each item, choose the hide and show button next to the Extended Price prompt.

->   If you’re using multiple bins and you change the quantity ordered or the unit of measure after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.
+    If you’re using multiple bins and you change the quantity ordered or the unit of measure after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.

     - To view available to promise information about the item if you’re using ATP, choose the Qty Ordered expansion button to open the Inventory Available to Promise Inquiry window.

     - Only active items can be entered on an order.
 You can continue processing an order if an item has been inactivated, but you can’t change the quantity.

     - If an item has suggested sales items assigned to it for the document type, the Suggest Sales Item Entry window opens when you press TAB to move to the next line in the scrolling window.
 You can use the window to mark the suggested sales items to add to the order.
 You also can enter the suggested quantity and the site ID for each suggested sales item.

     - To remove an item from the order, select the item and choose Edit \>\> Delete Row.

     - To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.

+    > [!NOTE]
->   *To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
-The changes will apply only to the current line item.*
+    > To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
+The changes will apply only to the current line item.

 12. If you’re using extended pricing and a promotion exists for the item you entered, the Promotion Alert window will open, where you can select whether to apply the promotion to the line.
 If you accept a free item promotion, the free item will be added to the order automatically.